Seminar · Fellowship · Research

 1-on-1 tutoring Explaining confusing topics Office hours Research collaboration Talks & lectures Workshops Rationality exercises Feedback on written work Public debates Panels & conversations Double-crux sessions

-Full-time on-site mentors spend most of the Seminar at Hostačov Château and are available to fellows for discussion throughout the program.
+Full-time mentors spend most of the Seminar at Hostačov Château and are available to fellows for discussion throughout the program.

 Our People